-Uplifted is South Bucks Hospice’s Breast Cancer Support Group.
-The group meets monthly, is facilitated by a nurse and focuses on the emotional wellbeing of women experiencing the impact of a breast cancer diagnosis.
-This group offers practical and emotional support to women of all ages at any stage of their diagnosis.
+Our Breast Cancer Support Group group meets on the third Thursday of each month.
+It is facilitated by a nurse and focuses on the emotional wellbeing of those experiencing the impact of a breast cancer diagnosis.
+This group offers practical and emotional support to individuals of all ages at any stage of their diagnosis.

 Bereavement Support Group

 Our Bereavement Support Group meets monthly to support family members and carers in coming to terms with the loss of a loved one.